BarakChamo/going-serverless/README.md

 ### Create API methods

+Now we create the root API `GET` method.
+API Gateway will contact DynamoDB directly to retrieve the records, no code at all is needed in the process.

+To map the request from the API to DynamoDB:

 1. Click on `Actions` and `Create Method`
 2. In the dropdown select `GET` and confirm
 3. Select `Show Advanced` and `AWS Service Proxy`